In this article, we’ll give you 10 helpful tips to get some relief from sore nipples during pregnancy.

 You might like to consider the following tips to help improve nipple soreness.
 They might not give you complete relief but should help you to cope better with pain and tenderness.

 Avoid wearing under-wired bras as they are usually uncomfortable during pregnancy.
-A good maternity bra or sports bra will help keep your breasts in place, to minimise discomfort, and will accommodate your growing breasts.
+A good maternity bra or sports bra will help keep your breasts in place, to minimize discomfort, and will accommodate your growing breasts.
 The thicker fabric can also be less irritating to tender nipples.

 Wearing a bra that doesn’t fit properly will increase your pain and discomfort; it’s important to wear the right cup size.
 And think ahead – your breasts will probably continue to grow, so make sure you upgrade as needed.